lihbr/lihbr-diapositiv/an-introduction-to-nuxt-global-modules/slides.md

 <twemoji-prohibited /> ~~“There's a module for that”;~~

-- <twemoji-check-mark-button /> There's plenty to be buitd;
+- <twemoji-check-mark-button /> There's plenty to be built;

 </li>